How to prune garden trees for privacy AND light

 Trees mask ugly views, and stop neighbours peering in.
 But they also shade your garden.

-When garden renovation expert Posy Gentles told me about a French technique called ‘transparent pruning’, or la taille de transparence, I wanted to know more.
+When garden designer Posy Gentles told me about a French technique called ‘transparent pruning’, or la taille de transparence, I wanted to know more.

 By the way, if you’re interested in all aspects of your garden privacy, then see my book, The Complete Guide to Garden Privacy, currently available on Kindle and paperback in up to 13 countries.

 Trees create privacy